Revised March 2, 2020

 I thought of sharing this marvelous video from the late Dr. Carl Sagan:

-Even though science has revealed the unimaginable vastness of space, it has not yet even approached the “depth of time for existence”.
-Not only is our place in the vast cosmos insignificantly small, our individual existence of about 100 years (in this life) is insignificantly small too.
+Even though science has revealed the unimaginable vastness of space, scientists think our universe is only 15 billion years old.
+However, each of us has an uncountable number of lives in the past.
+See, “Origin of Life – There is No Traceable Origin.”
+Not only is our place in the vast cosmos insignificantly small, but our individual existence of about 100 years (in this life) is also insignificantly small too.

 - Yet, out of countless beings that live on this Earth, we are the only species that is capable of forging our own destiny.